benedict-ryan/bio/leadership-philosophy.md

 *In this remote-working, cross-timezone environment it can be hard to separate work and non-work, and sometimes that’s OK.*

-*I had the inspiration for many of these ideas while [at the top of a mountain](https://photos.app.goo.gl/wPtyNGzMgec61GmT9).*
+:mountain: *I had the inspiration for many of these ideas while [at the top of a mountain](https://photos.app.goo.gl/wPtyNGzMgec61GmT9).*